 Northwest Passage website and social media

 Northwest Passage is a website and social media project dedicated to chronicling the 1990s Seattle-”grunge” phenomenon.
-This topic has had ample coverage in books and films, but its online coverage has been severely lacking.
+While there are many books and films on the subject, online coverage has been severely lacking.
 This subject has always been a huge personal interest to me so I took it upon myself to build the site that I thought should have already existed in the first place.

 As the creator of this website, I am ultimately responsible for everything on this project: design, development, content strategy and development and social media.
 I utilized my entire skill set and experience to create this project, using my journalism background to conduct interviews and create content, my web design and content strategy background to build and maintain the site, and my background in social media to promote the site.